 Actions for a Livable Tri-Cities

-Below is a list of ongoing issues and related actions the ALSC has taken.
+Below is a list of ongoing issues and related actions the Sustainable Tri-Cities has taken around transportation, climate issues, land use, and natural spaces.

 The Alliance advocates for an improved Walk, Bike, Roll infrastructure for the Tri-Cities.
 We strive for mobility equity, extra safety measures for vulnerable road users and an infrastructure encouraging active transportation.
 Read more.

-Recent actions taken by the ALSC or affiliates:
+Actions taken by Sustainable Tri-Cities (STC) or affiliates:

 - ALSC Feedback Letter in response to the Richland Connectivity Study.
 (March 2020)